cognitlab/cognitlab/README.md

 - 🌱 I’m currently learning JS and databases.
 - 👯 I’m looking to collaborate on such a platform.
 - 🤔 I’m looking for help with Nothing.
-- 💬 Ask me about Python, JS.
+- 💬 Ask me about Python, JS, SQL.
 - 📫 How to reach me: Connect with me on LinkedIn.
 - 😄 Pronouns: DK
 - ⚡ Fun fact: VS Code on Blast!

-## ⚡ Technologiaaa
+## ⚡ Technologiaaa...

 <!--- just --->